Placing an order

 - Make an API call to make an order to receive a

-that can to authenticate the user into a Kigo-powered experience.- (Optional) Create an SSO session by making an API call to receive a
+deeplink_urlandclaim_codethat can to authenticate the user into a Kigo-powered experience.- (Optional) Create an SSO session by making an API call to receive a

 - (Optional) Create an SSO session by making an API call to receive a